UPDATE 1-New Zealand/Australia Morning Call-Global markets

 FOREIGN EXCHANGE

-NEW YORK - The dollar fell against the euro on Monday in
+NEW YORK - The euro slipped to a more than seven-week low

 For a full report, double click on